violabs/picard/.ai/working/Specification.md

 name is the name of the resource being referenced.

-One of name or selector must be set, but name and selector are mutually exclusive properties.
+name and selector are mutually exclusive properties.
 If one is set, the other must be unset.

-A single parameter used for all admission requests can be configured by setting the name field, leaving selector blank, and setting namespace if paramKind is namespace-scoped.

 spec.paramRef.namespace (string)